Iran launches drones toward Israel in retaliatory attack after consulate strike in Syria

 "The IDF is on high alert and is constantly monitoring the operational situation," the statement read.
 "The IDF Aerial Defense Array is on high alert, along with IAF fighter jets and Israeli Navy vessels that are on a defense mission in Israeli airspace.
 The IDF is monitoring all targets."

-No further details on the assault were immediately provided.
-Israeli officials told CBS News it could be many hours before the drones reach Israeli airspace.
+Israeli officials told CBS News it could be many hours before the drones reach Israeli airspace, which Israel closed at midnight local time.
+Alerts started to sound across Israel close to 2 a.m. local time, the IDF said.
+Alarms went off in Southern Israel, by the Dead Sea, in Jerusalem, and the Shomron area.

-The U.S. military has shot down some of the Iranian drones, two U.S. officials told CBS News.
+U.S. forces in the region have also shot down some of the Iranian-launched drones, two U.S. officials told CBS News.

 "Iran has begun an airborne attack against Israel," National Security Council spokesperson Adrienne Watson said in a statement.